-Back at the workplace I mentioned about, we had a hero culture by any definition.
-There were a couple of engineers that worked their a** off, fighting company procedures, incompetence and, ultimately, craziness.
-But good code is not a good way forward, as these people found out the hard way at some point – because, at the end of the day, such environment is not conducive for good performance.
+Back in the workplace I have mentioned about, we used to have a hero culture by any definition.
+There were a couple of engineers that worked their a**es off, fighting company procedures, incompetence and (ultimately) craziness.
+But good code is not a good way forward, as these people found out the hard way somewhere down the line.
+This happens because, at the end of the day, such environment is not conducive for good performance.

 Hero-proof work environment

 How can a company be hero-proof?
 Culture helps to some extent: successful companies these days employ a flat structure and have an open door policy.
 This is the visible part; the less visible one is that, in such companies, nobody can succeed by themselves alone and everybody is well aware of this reality.

 Well, yes, it actually starts with clean toilets: too few bathrooms or the predominance of soiled toilets is the most efficient mood destroyer inside any organization.
 It’s like Maslow’s hierarchy of needs: the basic things must be in place before everything else comes along: you know, the quality of training programs starts to matter quite late in the game.
 The TV stations that kept on doing audiences even after they “lost” certain people were simply better than others at addressing the basic things.
 At the end of the day, they simply:

 had a better hiring process for support staff;